How do you get your photography noticed online?

 I know the list said seven steps to getting your photography noticed, but we have a bonus step for you.

-If you put a watermark on your photos with Watermarquee, we would love to feature it on our Facebook Fan page and show it off to our followers.
+If you put a photograph watermark with Watermarquee, we would love to feature it on our Facebook Fan page and show it off to our followers.
 You can send it to me through the site, or reach out to me via Twitter or Facebook.